LLLeapFrog/JS-Design-Pattern/Chapter2/this.md

 Even though you call an object method, the ordinary inner function is called refering `this` to the `window`.

+### Solutions

-A simple solution here.
+- A simple solution here.
 Declare a variable saving the reference of `this`.

 ```js
 window.name = 'global';